 If your child has a medical emergency at home and it leads to their death, there are things you should know about the legal rules that emergency responders like EMS and police need to follow.

 First of all, when you call 9-1-1, it’s important to try to talk as calmly and clearly as possible about what’s happening and what you need.
 EMS medics must try to save the life of any person having a medical emergency unless they are given paperwork like an Out-of-Hospital DNR order or see an OOH DNR ID device.
-So, the sooner you can say that you have this type of DNR and show proof, the better.
-They want to respect your plans and wishes for your child as much as you do.
+So, if you have this type of DNR, the sooner you can say it and show proof, the better.
+They want to respect your plans and wishes for your child.

-When any person dies outside of the hospital and does not have hospice, the police need to look into the situation as if it might be a crime scene.
+When any person dies outside of the hospital and does not have hospice, the police need to look into the situation like it might be a crime scene.
 This is something they have to do.
-The police will probably ask you questions, maybe ask to talk to your child’s main doctor, and maybe want an autopsy (i.e., a medical exam after death) for your child.
-Once the police are done, they will send your child to the medical examiner’s office or to a funeral home you have requested.
+The police will probably ask you questions, may ask to talk to your child’s main doctor and may want an autopsy (a medical exam after death) for your child.
+Once the police are done, they will send your child to the medical examiner’s office or to your requested funeral home.

-With all of these people around asking questions, it can be confusing, stressful, and hard to watch.
-The best thing you can do is try to stay calm, speak clearly, and have a plan or list of people you can call for support.
+With all of these people around asking questions, it can be confusing, stressful and hard to watch.
+Here are some things you can do:

-In the moments, days, weeks, months, and years after your child’s death, keep taking care of yourself and getting support as you and your family need it.
-You might find that sometimes you want to be around other people.
-And other times you need space or time alone.
-Feelings may come up by surprise; something might trigger (set off) old emotions.
-Know that you did your best to love, support, and take care of your child.
+Know that you did your best to love, support and take care of your child.
 You made their life as full as you could, even if it was short.
 After spending so much time focused on your child’s care, it can be hard to let go of all of that.
 But you can learn to live in a new way and eventually move forward.